 Right now, as I write these words, I am living in France with my husband Blake and 3 children.

 The COURT ORDER that I obtained for travelling with my boys ( which I mentioned above) was not valid for “LIVING” in another country.
-I could stay in Europe as a tourist with my family for 90 days but I wanted to live there for a year legally and immerse the kids in French culture which meant sending them to School.
+I could only stay in Europe as a tourist with my family for 90 days but I wanted to live there for a year legally and immerse the kids in French culture and send them to school in France.

 For that I needed a special visa called the “LONG STAY VISA” which gave us the right to send our kids to school and stay legally in the country for one year not 90 days.